miyuki19/rpg-game/README.md

-# RPG Game API using .NET Core MVC
+# RPG Game API using .NET Core Web API

-This is an RPG game API built using .NET Core MVC and utilizing .NET 7 SDK.
+This is an RPG game API built using .NET Core Web API and utilizing .NET 7 SDK.
 The game uses SQLite for data storage and Swagger for API documentation.
 Authentication is implemented using JWT.

 ## Prerequisite